 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditors Report) Order 2016 ("theOrder")issued by the Central Government in terms of section 143(11) of the CompaniesAct 2013 we give in the "Annexure A" statement on the matters specified in paragraphs3 and 4 of the Order.
+As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of section 143(11) of the Actwe give in "Annexure I" a statement on the matters specified in paragraphs3 and 4 of the Order.

-3. Further as required by Non Banking Financial Companies Auditors Report(Reserve Bank) Directions1988 we further state that we have submitted a separatereport to the Board of Directors of the Company on the matters specified in saiddirections as under:- a) The company applied for registration as provided in section 45IAof the Reserve Bank of India Act 1934 and has obtained certificate of registration fromthe Reserve Bank of India. b) The Company is entitled to continue to hold the Certificateof Registration in terms of its asset/income pattern as on 31st March 2018. c)The Boardof Directors of the company has passed a resolution for non acceptance ofany public deposits. d) The company has not accepted any public deposit during the yearunder reference. e) The company has complied with the prudential norms relating to incomerecognition accounting standards assets classification and provisioning of bad anddoubtful debts as applicable to it in terms of NonBanking Financial (Non-DepositAccepting or Holding) Companies Prudential Norms (Reserve Bank) Directions 2016. f) TheCompany has requisite Net Owned Fund as required by Master direction Non BankingFinancial Company Non systemically Important Non-Deposit taking Company (ReserveBank) Direction 2016.
+(i) Further as required by Non Banking Financial Companies Auditor's Report(Reserve Bank) Directions 2016' we further state that we have submitted a separatereport to the Board of Directors of the Company on the matters specified in saiddirections as under:- a) The company applied for registration as provided in section 45IAof the Reserve Bank of India Act 1934 and has obtained certificate of registration fromthe Reserve Bank of India. b) The Company is entitled to continue to hold the Certificateof Registration in terms of its asset/income pattern as on 31st March 2020. c)The Board of Directors of the company has passed a resolution for non acceptance ofany public deposits. d) The company has not accepted any public deposit during the yearunder reference. e) The company has complied with the prudential norms relating to incomerecognition accounting standards assets classification and provisioning of bad anddoubtful debts as applicable to it in terms of NonBanking Financial (Non-DepositAccepting or Holding) Companies Prudential Norms (Reserve Bank) Directions 2016. f) TheCompany has requisite Net Owned Fund as required by Master direction Non BankingFinancial Company Non systemically Important Non-Deposit taking Company (ReserveBank) Direction 2016.

-ANNEXURE A TO THE AUDITORS REPORT
+ANNEXURE I TO INDEPENDENT AUDITORS' REPORT

 2. The inventory of the company comprises equity shares which are in dematerializedform and which have been verified by the management with reference to holding statementfrom depository participant.
 In our opinion the procedure of verification of inventoryfollowed by the management is satisfactory.
 Further the company is maintaining properrecords of its inventory and no discrepancies were noticed on verification.

-6. The Central Government has not prescribed the maintenance of cost records by theCompany under section 148 (1) of the Companies Act 2013 for any of the activities of the company.
+6. The Central Government has not prescribed the maintenance of cost records by theCompany under section 148 (1) of the Companies Act 2013.

-(b) According to the information and explanations given to us there are no tax dues ofincome-tax sales tax service tax custom duty excise duty value added tax which havenot been deposited on account of any disputes except the following:
+(b) According to the information and explanation given to us there were no dues ofIncome tax Goods & Service Tax and Cess which have not been deposited on account ofany dispute except the following:

-8. On the basis of overall examination of the balance sheet of the company in ouropinion and according to the information and explanations given tous the company has notraised any money by way of term loan from any financial institution bank or Governmentduring the year the company has not issued any debentures.
+8. On the basis of overall examination of the balance sheet of the company in ouropinion and according to information and explanation given to us the company has notraised any money by way of term loan from any financial institution bank or Governmentduring the year the company has not issued any debentures.

-9. According to the information and explanations given to us the company has notraised any moneys by way of initial public offer or further public offer nor any term loan was taken by theCompany during the year.
+9. According to the information and explanations given to us there was no money raisedby way of initial public offer or further public offer nor any term loan was taken by theCompany during the year.

 11. To the best of our knowledge and belief and according to information given to usthe company has not given any managerial remuneration during the year under review.

-13. According to the information and explanations given to us theCompany is not a nidhi company.
+12. In our opinion and according to the information and explanations given to us theCompany is not a nidhi company.
 Accordingly clause (xii) of paragraph 3 of the Companies(Auditors Report) Order 2016 is not applicable.
-13. According to the information andexplanations given to us and based on our examination of the records of the Companytransactions with the related parties are in compliance with the provisions of sections 177 and 188 of theAct where applicable and details of such transactions have been disclosed in the financialstatements as required by the applicable accounting standards.
+13. According to the information andexplanations given to us and based on our examination of the records of the Companytransactions with the related parties are in compliance with sections 177 and 188 of theAct where applicable and details of such transactions have been disclosed in the financialstatements as required by the applicable accounting standards.

 ANNEXURE II TO INDEPENDENT AUDITORS' REPORT

-Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act")
+Report on the Internal Financial Controls Under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act")

 Management's Responsibility for Internal Financial Controls

 These responsibilities include the design implementation and maintenance of adequateinternal financial controls that were operating effectively for ensuring the orderly andefficient conduct of its business including adherence to company's policies thesafeguarding of its assets the prevention and detection of frauds and errors theaccuracy and completeness of the accounting records and the timely preparation ofreliable financial information as required under the Companies Act 2013.

 Meaning of Internal Financial Controls over Financial Reporting

 A company's internal financial control over financial reporting is a process designedto provide reasonable assurance regarding the reliability of financial reporting and thepreparation of financial statements for external purposes in accordance with generallyaccepted accounting principles.
-A company's internal financial control over financialreporting includes those policies and procedures that (1) pertain to the maintenance ofrecords that in reasonable detail accurately and fairly reflect the transactions anddispositions of the assets of the company; (2) provide reasonable assurance thattransactions are recorded as necessary to permit preparation of financial statements inaccordance with generally accepted accounting principles and that receipts andexpenditures of the company are being made only in accordance with authorizations ofmanagement and directors of the company; and (3) provide reasonable assurance regardingprevention or timely detection of unauthorized acquisition use or disposition ofthe company's assets that could have a material effect on the financial statements.
+A company's internal financial control over financialreporting includes those policies and procedures that (1) pertain to the maintenance ofrecords that in reasonable detail accurately and fairly reflect the transactions anddispositions of the assets of the company; (2) provide reasonable assurance thattransactions are recorded as necessary to permit preparation of financial statements inaccordance with generally accepted accounting principles and those receipts andexpenditures of the company are being made only in accordance with authorizations ofmanagement and directors of the company; and (3) provide reasonable assurance regardingprevention or timely detection of unauthorized acquisition use or disposition ofthe company's assets that could have a material effect on the financial statements.

 Inherent Limitations of Internal Financial Controls over Financial Reporting